ngohuyquyen/Advanced-Lane-Finding/README.md

 #### 2. Describe how I used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image.
+Via 'threshold' function, I used a combination of color and gradient thresholds to generate a binary image.
 First, I use Sobel operator threshold of both x and y directions with sobel kernal 5, and take the gradient of them with threshold from 230 to 255
 Second, I use HLS color channel, including S-channel for finding yellow lines with threshold from 230 to 255.
 Third, I use LAB color channel, including B-channel for further supporting finding yellow lines with threshold from 150 to 200.